KallistiOS/KallistiOS/doc/README.md

 MinGW/MSYS.
 It is very doubtful that it will work in any non-*nix environment.

 # Version Codes
-All KOS versions are composed of three sections: major, minor, micro.
+All KOS versions are composed of three sections: major, minor, and patch.
 Major revisions are generally something that changes the OS fundamentally, or when we wait several years between releases :smiley:.
-The minor version number is used to denote a development series.
+The minor version number is used to denote a stable version series.
 This gets incremented basically whenever we feel that it is relevant to do so.
-Finally, the micro version denotes a sequence in the development series.
-1.1.0 would be the first snapshot of the 1.1 development series.
+Finally, the patch version denotes a bugfixing patch to the stable version.

+Starting with v2.1.0, each stable version series will have its own branch cut with the format `v[major].[minor].x` and each patch version will be a tag on that branch.
+Updates to these branches should only contain bug fixes and should not be expected to change the API or break existing code.

-And as always, if you want to be on the bleeding edge, use the Git repository hosted at SourceForge.
+And as always, if you want to be on the bleeding edge, use the `master` branch in the Git repository hosted at GitHub.

 # Hacking
 If you are planning on doing your own hacking and potentially submitting